hotwired-laravel/turbo-laravel-site/source/_bootcamp/broadcasting.md

 ![Dropdown only shows up for creator](/assets/images/bootcamp/broadcasting-dropdown-fix.png?v=4)

-This change also makes our entire `_chirp` partial cacheable!
+This change also makes our entire `chirps/partials/chirp.blade.php` partial cacheable!
 We could cache it and only render that when changes are made to the Chirp model using the Chirp's `updated_at` timestamps, for example.

 <x-note type="warning">